jbanday808/Enterprise-Threat-Hunting/docs/dynamic-analysis.md

 ---

-**Figure 5:** Sysmon process creation query used to identify suspicious malware execution and malicious process activity.
+Figure 6: Sysmon process creation query used to identify suspicious malware execution and malicious process activity.

 ---